TLDR:

 NVLink started out connecting GPUs together in simple mesh or ring layouts -- each GPU had direct connections to a few others, so they could send data straight across without waiting their turn on the PCIe bus.

-Later, NVIDIA added a hardware switch (NV Switch) that let lots of GPUs talk to each other at once, instead of just in small groups.
+Later, NVIDIA added a hardware switch (NV Switch) that let a lot more GPUs talk to each other at once, instead of just in small groups.
 For example, one NV Switch can link up to 16 GPUs in a box, and all of them can share data at full NVLink speed without getting in each other's way.

 This architectural choice solves three headaches endemic to PCIe-based clusters: